raman-noodles/Raman-noodles/README.md

 ### Overall Project Objective
-This package allows for the auto analysis of a mixture's Raman spectra.
-It compares the input mixture spectra against an individual component's spectra contained.
+This project identifies components in a Raman spectra.
+Advantages to using this method are:
+1. FULLY Open source, no part of the project is dependent on a paid service
+2. AUTOMATED process, analysis is automated leading to fast results
+3. VERIFIABLE, user is made aware of how confident they can be in the results via a statistical software stack

-- Background and motivation for the project can be found in the [Background and Motivation Wiki Page](https://github.com/raman-noodles/Raman-noodles/wiki/Project-Background-and-Motivation)
+- **More detailed background and motivation for the project can be found in the [Project Background and Motivation Wiki Page](https://github.com/raman-noodles/Raman-noodles/wiki/Project-Background-and-Motivation)**

 ### Assumptions and Project Scope
 1. Baseline subtraction is beyond the scope of this project.